 I’ve always been fascinated with presenting the inside of home to the public in order to create an experience leading from present to past using photography, sculpture and setting.
 These attributes are operational in my works to preserve cultural characteristics that are being erased in urban communities of color.
 The location of the Hillcroft Park & Ride METRO lends itself perfectly, because the local community is culturally diverse and the location is a high traffic area for businesses.
-I will use this opportunity to create a photographic altarpiece resembling classical paintings from an era such as the Renaissance, acting as the transverse experience of past to present, to celebrate the integration of culture in a community with such diversity.
-While the altarpiece is a representation of class and importance from a traditional era of painting, the architecture of this contemporary altarpiece will mimic the walls of homes in the urban communities of Houston today; the accompanying portraits are an intimate look into the lives of the people that occupy those homes.
+I use this opportunity to create a photographic altarpiece resembling classical paintings from an era such as the Renaissance, acting as the transverse experience of past to present, to celebrate the integration of culture in a community with such diversity.
+While the altarpiece is a representation of class and importance from a traditional era of painting, the architecture of this contemporary altarpiece mimics the walls of homes in the urban communities of Houston today; the accompanying portraits are an intimate look into the lives of the people that occupy those homes.